 Five COVID-19 patients die in Romania hospital fire

-BUCHAREST: A fire broke out early on Friday (Jan 29) in Romania's main hospital for COVID-19 patients, killing five of them in the second such incident in three months.
+BUCHAREST: Romania was in shock on Friday (Jan 29) after a fire broke out in the country's main hospital for coronavirus patients, killing five in the second such incident in three months.

-Emergency responders found three dead patients at the Matei Bals hospital in the capital Bucharest, and could not resuscitate a fourth, Raed Arafat, secretary at the interior ministry told reporters.
+Emergency responders in capital Bucharest found three patients dead at the Matei Bals hospital and could not resuscitate a fourth, junior minister Raed Arafat told reporters.

-The body of a fifth victim was later found in one of the bathrooms, Interior Minister Lucian added in an update.
+The body of a fifth victim was later found in one of the bathrooms, Interior Minister Lucian Bode said.

-The fire broke out on the ground floor around 5am local time, affecting four wards and leading to the evacuation and transfer of 102 patients, said Orlando Schiopu, head of the inspectorate for emergency situations.
+Fire broke out on the hospital's ground floor around 5am (0300 GMT) and soon reached four wards, while 102 patients had to be evacuated to other hospitals, fire chief Orlando Schiopu said.

+Relatives of the patients gathered in front of the hospital demanding answers about their loved ones, as others were calling around the city's hospitals to try and track them down.

 In November, a fire in an intensive care unit of a hospital in the northeastern town of Piatra Neamt killed 15 people being treated for COVID-19.

-In a country marked by crumbling infrastructure and a culture of makeshift repairs, the November tragedy sparked safety warnings and an investigation that is yet to be concluded.
+In a country marked by crumbling infrastructure and a culture of makeshift repairs, the November tragedy sparked safety warnings and an investigation is still under way.

-"The reality is that the majority of our hospitals are the result of chronic underfinancing, non-transparent acquisitions and a long string of improvisations," Health Minister Vlad Voiculescu said in a post on Facebook on Friday.
+The two hospital fires recalled Romania's previous deadliest blaze, which killed 64 at Bucharest's Colectiv nightclub in October 2015 and itself prompted angry questions.

+In a Facebook post, Health Minister Vlad Voiculescu said hospitals were plagued by "chronic underfunding, non-transparent acquisitions and a long string of improvisations."

-The country of 19 million is one of the poorest in the European Union and is trying to manage the Covid-19 pandemic with a dilapidated and understaffed health system.
+A country of 19 million, Romania is one of the poorest in the European Union and is trying to manage the Covid-19 pandemic with a dilapidated and understaffed health system.

+"We can't go on like this...
+Although 6 percent of GDP was given to the healthcare system last year, (only) a small part of the money went to investments", said prime minister Florin Citu.

+Matei Bals hospital is Romania's main infectious disease facility and has been on the frontline since the coronavirus pandemic started last year.
+The country's vaccination campaign also kicked off there in late December.

 Romania has so far registered 18,105 COVID-19 deaths, 721,513 cases and 666,001 recoveries.